- L2 Accountancy

 - L2 Team Leading

-Traineeships provide the essential work preparation training, Maths and English and work experience needed to apply for an Apprenticeship or another job training opportunity.
+Traineeships provide the essential work preparation training, Maths and English and work experience and act as a short cut when applying for an Apprenticeship or another job training opportunity.

-Employers provide the valuable work experience placement and interview as part of the programme.
-The course is a minimum of 6 weeks and maximum of 6 months.
+Employers looking for a potential Apprentice provide the valuable work experience placement and interview as part of the programme.
+The course is a minimum of 6 weeks and maximum of 12 weeks.

 While on the programme you will work towards: